noob-hackers/mrphish/README.md

 </p>

 ## THANKS TO :

-ADVPHISHING AUTHOR FOR PAGES
+*ADVPHISHING AUTHOR FOR PAGES

-BLACKEYE TOOL AUTHOR FOR PAGES
+*BLACKEYE TOOL AUTHOR FOR PAGES

-LINUXCHOICE TOOL FOR PAGES
+*LINUXCHOICE TOOL FOR PAGES
-__START ATTACK__ :

 ## WARNING :
 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***